-PARKS AND BEACH ACCESSES CLOSED DUE TO COVID-19 - NO PARKING - STAY HOME
+PARKS AND BEACH ACCESSES RESTRICTED DUE TO COVID-19 - LIMITED PARKING - STAY HOME

 With three beautiful beaches along the Howe Sound, the Village of Lions Bay has a beach for just about everyone.
 Beachgoers are reminded to be considerate of local residents and obey all related beach and parking regulations.Village bylaws are strictly enforced, particularly in relation to parking.
 Non-compliance is likely to result in ticketing or towing, or both.

 Important Information for Park Users:

 - All parks close at 10 p.m. every day of the week

 - Smoking is not permitted in any Village parks and beaches nor on any Village trailways

 - Open fires are not permitted in any Village parks or beaches